Kpaccyc/XMRig-AMD-HiveOS/README.md

---opencl-strided-index=N list of strided_index option values for each thread --opencl-mem-chunk=N     list of mem_chunk option values for each thread --opencl-comp-mode=N     list of comp_mode option values for each thread --opencl-affinity=N      affine GPU threads to a CPU --opencl-platform=N      OpenCL platform index --donate-level=N         donate level, default 5% (5 minutes in 100 minutes)
+--opencl-strided-index=N list of strided_index option values for each thread --opencl-mem-chunk=N     list of mem_chunk option values for each thread --opencl-comp-mode=N     list of comp_mode option values for each thread --opencl-unroll          list of unroll option values for each thread --opencl-affinity=N      affine GPU threads to a CPU --opencl-platform=N      OpenCL platform index --donate-level=N         donate level, default 5% (5 minutes in 100 minutes)